frctl/fractal-docs/docs/guide/web/development-server.md

 fractal start --watch --port 4000
 ```

-Would start the preview server at the URL `http://localhost:4000` and start watching the filesystem for changes.
+Would start the preview server at the URL [`http://localhost:4000`](http://localhost:4000) and start watching the filesystem for changes.

 ### Programmatically

-If you wish to start the server programmatically, (often useful for ~@TODOLINK @build-tools', 'build tool') }} integrations), you can create a new server instance using the ~@TODOLINK @api-web#server', '`fractal.web.server()`') }} method and then start and stop it as required:
+If you wish to start the server programmatically, (often useful for [build tool](../integration/build-tools.html) integrations), you can create a new server instance using the [`fractal.web.server()`](../../api/endpoints/fractal-docs.html#set-path-value) method and then start and stop it as required:

 ```js
 const server = fractal.web.server();